ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     Knowing when a **Player** has joined the game allows you to do many things.
 For example, letting other players in the game know when other players have joined.

-    Another useful way to use the `playerJoinedEvent` is loading the the player's data from **Storage** when they join the server, and then sending that data to them (i.e. Private Networked Data).
+    Another useful way to use the `playerJoinedEvent` is loading the player's data from **Storage** when they join the server, and then sending that data to them (that is Private Networked Data).

 - `Game.playerLeftEvent`